sroracle/apkfoundry/docs/APKBUILD.rst

     arch="all !x86_64 pmmx"

-The values ``all`` and ``noarch`` both correspond to the contents of the file ``.apkfoundry/$branch/$repo.arch`` in the project root, falling back on ``.apkfoundry/master/$repo.arch`` if that does not exist, and otherwise producing a fatal error in the orchestrator.
+The values ``all`` and ``noarch`` both correspond to the contents of the file ``.apkfoundry/$branch/arch`` in the project root, otherwise producing a fatal error in the orchestrator.

 **Rationale**.
 The ``arch`` line is needed by the orchestrator in order to determine on which architectures the given package must be built.
 It